 However, when the criticism of efforts to do this comes this poorly informed, from a group which seeks to present people’s radicalisation by violent extremists as merely ‘politicisation’, it is important it is called out as the divisive nonsense it is.

 Rupert Sutton is a fellow at the Henry Jackson SocietyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.